The North East rail line upgrade project will enhance the rail line from Melbourne to Albury/Wodonga in Victoria, Australia. The…

 German Railways (Deutsche Bahn – DB) is now a major player in European high-speed rail travel with its Inter City Express (ICE) programme.
-Deutsche Bahn AG, which came into being on January 1 1994, following the passing of the General Railway Restructuring Act the previous year, is now a holding company divided into three broad groups: passenger transport; transport and logistics; infrastructure and services.
+Deutsche Bahn AG came into being on 1 January 1994, following the passing of the General Railway Restructuring Act the previous year.
+It is now a holding company divided into three broad groups: passenger transport; transport and logistics; infrastructure and services.

 These allowed DB to introduce the first-generation ICE trains on a Hamburg-Hannover-Fulda-Frankfurt am Main-Mannheim-Stuttgart-Munich route, and soon afterwards, between Hamburg / Bremen, Hannover, Würzburg, Nürnberg, Augsburg and Munich.